What's the recovery like for Breast Augmentation?

 Frequently asked questions

-Why do implants look different right after surgery?
+Why do my implants look too high and hard right after surgery?